-GoPro shares are tanking after disastrous Q3
+GoPro shares tank after reporting revenue dives 13%

 GoPro stock is currently down 15% in after-hours trading and is falling after reporting its third quarter earnings.
-The company saw revenues dive 13%.3 percent.
+The company saw revenues dive 13%.3, while still managing to beat Wall Street revenue expectations.

 Overall GoPro reported a net loss of $27.1 million, or 19 cents per share, in the quarter that ended on Sept.
 30. Is compared with a profit of $14.7 million, or 10 cents per share, from the previous year.
 Likewise, GoPro saw revenue fell to $285.9 million from $329.8 million, down 13% year-over-year and up 1% sequentially.
 Cash and investments totaled $148 million at the end of Q3 2018.